Annual leave: Leave

-UK employers offer 28 days per annum of annual leave with a further 8 public holidays, these are referred to as Bank Holidays.
-Some employers may include the 8 bank holidays within their annual leave decreasing it to 20 days.
+UK employers offer a minimum of 5.6 weeks (capped at 28 days) per annum of statutory annual leave.
+Some employers may include Bank Holidays (eight in England and Wales, nine in Scotland, ten in Northern Ireland) within the worker's annual leave.
+Workers also have the legal right to paternity/maternity pay as part of this, as well as requesting holiday at the same time as sick leave.
+For regular-hours workers (full- or part-time), employers must pay at least 4 weeks of the worker's statutory entitlement at their "normal" rate of pay, and the remaining 1.6 weeks (with the total capped at 28 days) at a "basic" rate of pay.

 US federal law does not require employers to grant any vacation or holidays, though, as of 2007, only about 25 percent of all employees receive no paid vacation time or paid holidays.
 Due to the lack of federal legislative requirements, paid leave in the US is mainly a matter of employment contracts and labor union agreements.
 Some jurisdictions within the US, including the states of Maine and Nevada, require paid time-off days.

 According to the Bureau of Labor Statistics in the United States, the average paid holidays for full-time employees in small private establishments in 1996 was 7.6 days.

 Consecutive holidays

 Consecutive holidays refers to holidays that occur in a group without working days in between.
 In the late 1990s, the Japanese government passed a law that increased the likelihood of consecutive holidays by moving holidays from fixed days to a relative position in a month, such as the second Monday.

 In New Zealand, consecutive paid holidays occur for Christmas/Boxing Day, New Year's Eve/New Year's Day, and Good Friday/Easter Monday, the last of which straddle a weekend.
 However, these are among 11 'statutory paid holidays' that are additional to 'paid annual leave'.